nativescript-community/ui-material-components/packages/textfield/README.md

 ## Attributes

-Inherite from Nativescript [TextField](https://docs.nativescript.org/ui/components/text-field) so it already has all the same attributes.
+Inherite from NativeScript [TextField](https://docs.nativescript.org/ui/components/text-field) so it already has all the same attributes.

 * **variant** _optional_